lytves/crypto-coins-info-bot/README.md

 [@CryptoCoinsInfoBot](https://t.me/CryptoCoinsInfoBot "@CryptoCoinsInfoBot") - enjoy it!

-This is a simple version of a Telegram Bot, has been used [pyTelegramBotAPI Library ](https://github.com/eternnoir/pyTelegramBotAPI "pyTelegramBotAPI Library GitHub Repository")
+This is a simple version of a Telegram Bot, has been used [pyTelegramBotAPI Library ](https://github.com/eternnoir/pyTelegramBotAPI "pyTelegramBotAPI Library GitHub Repository") with using webhook updates method for recieve the messages.

-With using webhook updates method for recieve the messages.
+For use unicode emojis has been used [Emoji Library](https://github.com/carpedm20/emoji "Emoji for Python.")

 ---